Elite-zx/Tiny-OS/README-en.md

-# XUN-OS: Build Your Own Operating System
+# Tiny-OS: Build Your Own Operating System
 > Learning by doing
 ## Overview
 For beginners in operating system development, particularly those intrigued by Linux, creating a mini Unix-like OS is an enlightening journey.
-XUN-OS, designed with simplicity in mind, is a compact OS that serves as an excellent reference for such endeavors.
+Tiny-OS, designed with simplicity in mind, is a compact OS that serves as an excellent reference for such endeavors.
 It's a practical approach for understanding OS principles, offering a glimpse into Linux-like implementations.
 The project, detailed in a Linux kernel style documentation, minimizes confusion and enhances comprehension.
-It's not just about learning theories but actually building and experimenting, which XUN-OS facilitates perfectly for anyone starting in the fascinating world of OS development.
+It's not just about learning theories but actually building and experimenting, which Tiny-OS facilitates perfectly for anyone starting in the fascinating world of OS development.

 ![display](image/display.gif)